DanielDaye-NOAA/testrepo_RStudio/README.md

 # testrepo_RStudio
-Repo to set up Github with RStudio
+Repository to set up Github with RStudio

-Repository first set up on GitHub, cloned to PC via RStudio Last Commit pushed from laptop to GitHub
+Repository first set up on GitHub, cloned to PC via RStudio.
+First Commit pushed from laptop to GitHub.

+Added short guide to link Git / GitHub / RStudio and create a project + repo.